openbridge/clamav/README.md

 ReceiveTimeout 60
 ConnectTimeout 60
 ```
-Freshclam may be triggered by Monit as well.
-See below.
+Freshclam may be triggered by `/etc/monitrc` as well.
+See "Monitoring" below.

 # Virus Tests
 A virus test check will run periodically via `/bin/bash -c '/tests/test_virus.sh'`.
 This is run to validate that clamd is able to scan for known virus signatures.
 If this test fails, then the container will restart.